ajpage74/terraform-foundations-azure/AZURE.md

 # Terraform Foundations on Azure

 ## 👋 Introduction
 Welcome to Terraform Foundations on Azure.
+This is a hands-on workshop that will teach you how to build Azure infrastructure using code.
+Along the way you'll learn important Terraform skills and best practices for infrastructure as code, version control, and automation.

 Follow the instructions on this page to complete all your lab assignments.
 You may use the navigation menu on the left to jump to a particular lab exercise.
+The lab exercises build upon one another so it's best to do them in order.

+Good luck and enjoy the workshop!

+Note: If you need to jump ahead to a particular point in the workshop you can copy the code in the Answers appendix to get caught up.

 ## 👩🏾‍🔬 Your Lab Environment
 Your lab environment is running on the <a href="https://instruqt.com" target="_blank">Instruqt</a> platform.
 Instruqt provides sandbox cloud environments where you can experiment and learn how to use HashiCorp tools like Terraform.
 You have four tabs in your learning environment: